Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

  * Simultaneous Actions: In some phases, like the Ready Phase, both players act simultaneously.
 This ensures a fair and balanced start to each turn.
  * Passing Turns: Players can pass their turn during the Deployment and Command Phases if they have no more cards to play or abilities to activate.
- * Lowest CP Goes First: If multiple players pass consecutively, the player with the lowest CP for that turn goes first in the subsequent phase.
+ * Lowest CP Goes First: If multiple players pass consecutively, the player that activated/deployed the fewest cards goes first next.
+If there is a tie, the player that spent the lowest CP for that phase goes first in the subsequent phase.
+If the lowest players spent the same amount of CP then the next player to the left of the last player to go has initiative in the next phase.
 This prevents stalemates and keeps the game flowing.

 ### C. Ending the Game